Daiwa Scarlet: At 4 years; 2008

 The following year, there were plans for Daiwa Scarlet to run in the dirt Grade I February Stakes in Japan and then try for the Dubai World Cup.
 However, a woodchip had got her in the eye during training, and she was diagnosed with keratitis.
 As a result she had to be withdrawn from both races.
-Her return was swift however, and she raced in the Osaka Cup.
+Her return was swift however, and she raced in the Sankei Osaka Hai.
 The race included Meisho Samson, who was notable for four Grade I races, and Satsuki Sho winner, Victory.
 However, Daiwa Scarlet was picked as the favorite, and she lived up to expectations by winning the race.

 While training for her next race, Scarlet broke a bone, so she took six months off.
-She returned in October for the Tenno Sho Autumn.
+She returned in October for the Tenno Sho (Autumn).
 Her old rival, Vodka, and that year's derby winner, Deep Sky, also participated in the race.
 The race between these horses attracted a lot of attention.
 In the race, Daiwa Scarlet took the lead at the front, while Vodka and Deep Sky were chasing her on the straightaway.
 Vodka crossed Daiwa Scarlet, and Scarlet extended from the inside once again.
 It was a really close call, and both horses crossed the finish line.
 No one knew who won until a photo judgement was made, where it showed Vodka was two centimeters ahead of Scarlet.
 This was said to be Daiwa Scarlet's best race.

 At the end of the year, Daiwa Scarlet ran in the Grand Prix Arima Kinen.
 She got off to a good start, took the lead, and stayed there to keep the rest of the racers at bay.
 She won the race, marking the first time in 37 years that a mare had won the Arima Kinen.

 At 5 years; 2009

 The following year, the challenge of the Dubai World Cup began again.
 However, she developed a mild case of flexor tendonitis in training, and this was enough of a reason for her to be retired.

-Daiwa Scarlet finished her racing career with a total of 8 wins (including 4 Group 1’s) in 12 races with 4 runner-up finishes, a near perfect record.
+Daiwa Scarlet finished her racing career with a total of 8 wins (including 4 Group 1's) in 12 races with 4 runner-up finishes, a near perfect record.
+This is the Japanese second-best record in top two finishes for an entire career after Shinzan, who achieved 15 wins and 4 runner-ups in 19 races.

 Racing statistics

 Daiwa Scarlet raced in 12 races and won 8 of them whilst finishing second in the other four.
-This data available is based on JBIS search and netkeiba.com.
+This data available is based on JBIS search, netkeiba.com and the JRA.